 Zillow’s Margin for Error

-Zillow estimates could discourage potential buyers who might think a home is well out of their price range while giving sellers an unrealistic idea of a selling price point.
-In the end, this is the starting point of many disagreements homeowners are having with selling agents regarding properly pricing a home.
+Zillow estimates could discourage potential buyers who might think a home is well out of their price range while giving sellers an unrealistic expectation of what the house may possibly sell for.
+This can often be the starting point of disagreements homeowners are having with selling agents regarding what the house should be listed for.

-Simply put: homeowners see the price on Zillow and think that is the starting point for their home.
+Simply put: uneducated homeowners see the price on Zillow and think that is what the house should sell for.

 How Does Zillow Create Estimates

-The proprietary formula looks at the market pricing in the area.
-It will factor in the size of the house, the lot and all features of the home including the number of bedrooms, bathrooms, pools and highlighted features.
+Their formula looks at the market pricing in the area.
+It will factor in the size of the house, the lot and features of the home such as the number of bedrooms, bathrooms, pools and highlighted features.
 However, even Zillow will say this is a starting point for a true valuation of your home and should not be considered an appraisal or true value.

 The reason is the information Zillow uses is reliant on accessing public records and user input such as realtor sales.
-However, Zillow cannot discern if your home is the dilapidated eyesore in the community or the completely redone and upgraded home everyone is envious of.
+However, Zillow cannot discern if your home is the dilapidated eyesore in the community or the completely redone and upgraded home that is the pride of the neighborhood.

 The More Accurate Model